Privacy when sharing links

 What is the biggest privacy issue when sharing links?

-Often it’s extra data in the URL itself (utm_*, fbclid, gclid) that reveals source/campaign/click path.
+Often it’s extra info inside the link (tracking parameters like utm_*, fbclid, gclid) that reveals source/campaign/click path.

-No. It reduces parameter-based tracking, but not IP logs, fingerprinting, or post-login tracking.
+No. It reduces link-based tracking (parameters), but not IP logs, fingerprinting, or tracking after login.

 What are the fastest steps?